laurel-personal/aviator-jekyll-template/_api/weatherdata.md

 title: /weatherdata
 position: 1.6
 type: get
-description: Gets the full weather data details, including temperature, wind, astronomy, and more.
+description: Hi -- testing that the new stuff gets in.
+Gets the full weather data details, including temperature, wind, astronomy, and more.
 right_code: |
   ~~~ json
   return: |